AccelByte/lootbox-roll-function-grpc-plugin-server-go/README.md

    > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by CLI demo app [here](demo/cli/) in the next step to register the `gRPC Server` URL.

-6. Create a user for testing.
+5. Create a user for testing.
 Keep the `Username` and `Password`.

-7. Set the necessary environment variables in [.env.example](demo/cli/.env.example) and run the [Makefile](Makefile) CLI command.
-The CLI will set up the necessary configuration and then give you instructions on how to configure platform service.
-If successful, the word `[SUCCESS]` will be print out in the terminal.
+6. In [demo/cli](demo/cli) folder, create an `.env` file by copying the content of [.env.template](demo/cli/.env.template) file and set the required environment variables as shown below.

    ```
    AB_BASE_URL='https://demo.accelbyte.io'